UrbanTwin: Building High-Fidelity Digital Twins for Sim2Real LiDAR Perception and Evaluation: Methodology

 The FBX file is imported into RoadRunner \cite{mathworks_roadrunner}, a specialized road network design tool with native support for CARLA.
 Within RoadRunner, road geometries are aligned with the 3D reference model to ensure scale consistency.
 Lane widths are calibrated using known defaults, and elevation and superelevation profiles are adjusted to match observed terrain.

 Roads beyond the ROI are looped to create a closed topology, allowing continuous vehicle movement without requiring real-time respawning.
-Curbs, medians, etc. are manually added where missing to match the real-world scene.
-Signal logic and speed limits are set as observed during the initial site analysis.
-Figure~\ref{fig:sim_ready} shows simulation ready HiFi DT developed in RoadRunner.
+Curbs, medians, etc. are manually added using \texttt{Traffic Island Tool} to match the real-world scene.
+Signal logic and speed limits are set using \texttt{Signal Tool} and set to the match observations in initial site analysis.
+Fig.~\ref{fig:sim_ready} shows simulation ready HiFi DT developed in RoadRunner.